Hakiyuu/Altschool_little_garden_blog/README.md

 As an authenticated user , you have the ability to create post , edit post and delete post and it's only limited to authenticated users , which means , you've to be signed in before you could access the full flex of the blog site.

 I tried to be as creative as possible without making use of bootstrap , hence the classes are named differently, in other to create an avenue for me to design the site properties individually using css .
-I couldnt add the edit and delete due to reasons beyond my control , hope to do that soonest